Skip to main content

 What Is A Data Breach?

 A data breach involves unauthorized access to confidential information, ranging from customer contact details to closely guarded trade secrets, like the Colonel's secret recipe of 11 herbs and spices.
-The sheer volume of vulnerable data can seem staggering, with the global information market moving a whopping 175 zettabytes of data annually.
+The sheer volume of vulnerable data can seem staggering, with the global information market moving 175 zettabytes of data annually.

 Truth be told, not all that data holds equal value.
 While your aunt’s dog pictures are undeniably charming, they don't hold a candle to the criticality of safeguarding something like your credit card number, which, unfortunately, is far easier to steal than those adorable dog snapshots.